 16) Beef And Broccoli

-If you disregard the takeout container, this is how close to rule breaking I could get.
-In a hurry, prepare a sauce with coconut aminos, garlic, ginger and a little bit of sesame oil (if you’re strict, check your program rules) and quickly cook the thinly sliced beef.
-To maintain brightness, add the broccoli at the end.
-I’ve burned the beef before; slicing it thin and not thinking about the time helps a lot.
+Besides the takeout container, this is how close to rule-breaking I could get.
+In a hurry, mix some coconut aminos, garlic, ginger, and a bit of sesame oil (if you’re strict, check your program rules), and stir-fry the beef slices.
+For brightness, add the broccoli last.
+I’ve burned the beef before, and thinking about the time helps a lot, so slice it thin.

 17) Balsamic Pork Chops

-I once had a pork chop dish that earned the reputation of being dry.
-Several kitchens have contributed to this reputation for dry pork chops, mine included.
-Sear them well, and finish cooking at a lower temperature so they stay juicy.
+I remember trying a pork chop dish which gained a reputation for being dry.
+My kitchen is among several that have built this reputation for dry pork chops.
+Sear them at a higher temperature, and then lower the temperature for the remainder of the cooking to ensure that they are juicy.
 In the same pan, cook the mushrooms, and then add a little balsamic vinegar to create a quick and easy sauce.
-It has an adult and slightly melancholic taste, like a dinner that does not require candles.
+It has a mature, and somewhat bittersweet, flavor; akin to a dinner that doesn’t call for candlelight.

 18) Salmon Dinner Salad

-This is what I make when I want my dinner to feel organized as if I have matching containers and a label maker.
-If you’d like a heartier meal, feel free to add some baby potatoes.
-As an alternative, place cooked salmon, green beans, olives, and hard-boiled eggs on a bed of greens.
-Mix olive oil with lemon juice, mustard, salt, and pepper.
-It may appear complex, but it is really just good components coming together.
+I wanted my dinner to feel a bit more organized this time around, which is why I’ve got matching containers and a label maker.
+If you want a meal that’s a bit heartier, baby potatoes can be added.
+Alternatively, you can put cooked salmon, green beans, olives, and hard-boiled eggs on some greens.
+For the dressing, combine olive oil with lemon juice, mustard, salt, and pepper.
+It looks like it may be complicated, but it’s really just good components coming together.

 19) Roasted Chicken Sausage

-If you can find compliant ones (check labels carefully; many sausages sneak in sugar and other additives), then this dinner will be almost too easy.
-Brown and caramelize the sliced sausage with the peppers and onions.
+This dinner will be almost too easy if you can find compliant ones (check labels carefully; many sausages sneak in sugar and other additives).
+Just brown and caramelize the sliced sausage with the peppers and onions.
 They can be served as is, over cauliflower rice, or wrapped in lettuce cups.
-This is the meal I make when my motivation is hiding somewhere under the couch.
+This is the meal I make when my motivation is hiding under the couch somewhere.

 20) Shrimp Fried Rice

 Real fried rice is a beautiful thing, but cauliflower rice gets surprisingly close if you don’t drown it.
 First, prepare the shrimp.
 Then scramble some eggs.
-Last, prepare the cauliflower rice by stir frying it with garlic, carrots, and scallions.
-Coconut aminos gives that sweet and salty backbone.
-The only way this dish could not improve your long day is if you go overboard on the spice, and ruin it by turning it into mushy cauliflower.
+Finally, cauliflower rice should be stir-fried with garlic, carrots, and scallions.
+The sweet and salty backbone is provided by coconut aminos.
+The only possible way this dish wouldn’t enhance your long day is if you were to go overboard on the spice and ruin it by turning it into mushy cauliflower.

 21) Chicken Lettuce Wraps

-You might think that lettuce wraps are a gimmicky option, however, they are a great choice if you want something a little fresher.
+While you may consider the option of using lettuce wraps to be somewhat gimmicky, it is a great option if you are looking for something that is a little more fresh.
 Cook minced chicken with garlic, ginger, and coconut aminos, then spoon into crisp lettuce leaves.
-For extra crunch, add shredded carrots, cucumbers, and some herbs.
-As this isn’t a clean-freak dinner, please ensure you eat them over a plate.
+For additional crunch, include shredded carrots, cucumbers, and some herbs.
+Since this isn’t an event for clean-freaks, please make sure to eat these over a plate.

 22) Simple Roast Beef